jlink/property-based-testing/pbt-java/blog-series/4_shrinking.md

 [_Integrated shrinking_](http://hypothesis.works/articles/integrated-shrinking/)
-is an alternative technique which considers all information present at generation time for its shrinking. _jqwik_ actually has an _integrated shrinker_ and will never shrink to values outside the generating constraints.
+is an alternative technique which considers all information present at generation time while shrinking. _jqwik_ actually has an _integrated shrinker_ and will therefore never shrink to values outside the generating constraints.
-In the example above the value to which _jqwik_ eventually shrinks should be  `"101"`.
+In the example above the value to which _jqwik_ eventually shrinks is `"101"`.

 The drawback of _integrated shrinking_ is the complexity of shrinking mechanisms.
 For the users of PBT libraries this is mostly transparent,